-Invoke's philosophy is to implement generic APIs and then "bake in" a few common use cases built on top of those APIs, and tab completion is no different.
-Generic tab completion functionality is provided by the --complete core CLI option described above, and we distribute a handful of ready-made wrapper scripts aimed at the most common shells such as bash and zsh (plus others).
-To use one of these scripts:
+Invoke's philosophy is to implement generic APIs and then "bake in" a few common use cases built on top of those APIs; tab completion is no different.
+Generic tab completion functionality (outputting a shell-compatible list of completion tokens for a given command line context) is provided by the --complete core CLI option described above.